Whether you already have an empty nest or you are going to have one soon, these tips will prepare you for those days!

 Don’t Burden Your Kids

 In particular, if you have been close to your children, it can be easy to inadvertently let slip that you are feeling worried or sad about their departure.
 Of course, you are not supposed to be an emotionless robot and it’s fine to let your kids know you are feeling a whole range of things, but work on being primarily positive in front of them.

 You aren’t the first parent to fly your child across the country to go to college and break down as soon as you are out of their sight and you won’t be the last, but focus on letting them know that you love them and you’ll always be there for them rather than how sad you are.

 Do Revise Your Finances

 This is a good time to take a look at your finances and think about what you might do differently.
+Get a life cover quote online to ensure your family are financially protected in the event of a death, disability, severe illness or loss of income.
 You may want to start thinking about moving to a smaller home even if actually doing so is years away.
 You might also want to take stock and ask yourself whether you are on track with retirement and other financial goals.